HMS Centurion (1892): Construction and career

 Centurion was named after the Roman Army rank and was the sixth ship of her name to serve in the Royal Navy.
 The ship was laid down at HM Dockyard, Portsmouth on 30 March 1890 and launched on 3 August 1892.
 She was completed in February 1894 at a cost of £540,090.
 Centurion was commissioned on 14 February for service on the China Station under the command of Captain Edmund Poë.
 She sailed for the Far East on 2 March and, upon her arrival at Singapore on 11 April, became the flagship of the China Station when Vice-Admiral The Honourable Sir Edmund Fremantle, Commander-in-Chief of the China Station, hoisted his flag aboard her.
 Captain John McQuhae relieved Poë three days later.
 In his turn, McQuhae was relieved by Captain Spencer Login on 21 March 1895.
 Vice-Admiral Sir Alexander Buller relieved Fremantle on 28 May.

 Centurion ran aground on a sandbank at Shimonoseki, Japan in June 1896, but was not damaged.
 Captain John Jellicoe (the future First Sea Lord) assumed command of the ship on 12 February 1898.
 A week later, Vice-Admiral Sir Edward Seymour hoisted his flag aboard her.
 During the Boxer Rebellion, she contributed men to Seymour's expedition that attempted and failed to relieve the besieged International Legations in Peking, capital of China, between 10 and 28 June 1900.
 Jellicoe served as Seymour's flag-captain during the expedition and was badly wounded on the 21st.
 In addition, the ship put landing parties ashore which joined other forces in storming the Taku forts on 16–17 June and in relieving the foreign legations at Tientsin on 13–14 July.

-While anchored at Woosung, China, near Shanghai, she parted her mooring cables during a storm on 17 April 1901 and drifted across the bows of the battleship HMS Glory.
+While anchored at Wusong, China, near Shanghai, she parted her mooring cables during a storm on 17 April 1901 and drifted across the bows of the battleship HMS Glory.
 Glory's bow punched a hole in Centurion's hull below the waterline, but the damage was not serious and was repaired at Hong Kong.
 Glory relieved Centurion as flagship on 10 June and Vice-Admiral Sir Cyprian Bridge relieved Seymour on the 26th.
 Centurion, with Seymour aboard, arrived at Portsmouth on 19 August, where she was welcomed by the local Commander-in-Chief and thousands of people lining the beach and pier.
 Admiral Seymour struck his flag on 21 August, and, after a month, Centurion paid off into reserve there on 19 September.